 We make it easy to compare and buy insurance.LEARN MORE

-Here’s a rundown of the different types of personal property that’s covered in a typical homeowners insurance policy:
+Here’s a rundown of the different types of personal property that are covered in a typical homeowners insurance policy:

 Trees, plants, shrubs, and foliage are also covered under a standard homeowners insurance policy — generally about $500 per item.
-However, trees and plants are not covered for disease if they were poorly maintained.
+However, trees and plants are not covered for disease or natural collapses.

 The easy way to buy affordable homeowners insurance